K – O

 Krasnow, Jay.
 Spratly Islands Dispute.
 Inventory of Conflict and Environment (ICE) Case Studies.
 May 1997.

-- “Approximately 44 of the 51 small islands and reefs are claimed or occupied by China, the Philippines, Vietnam, Taiwan, Malaysia and Brunei.
+– “Approximately 44 of the 51 small islands and reefs are claimed or occupied by China, the Philippines, Vietnam, Taiwan, Malaysia and Brunei.
 The conflict is the result of overlapping sovereignty claims to various Spratly Islands thought to possess substantial natural resources — chiefly oil, natural gas, and seafood.”
+One of a series of case studies from TED, The Trade and Environment Database at American University.

 Kuan-Hsiung Wang.
 Bridge over troubled waters: Fisheries cooperation as a resolution to the South China Sea conflicts.
 The Pacific Review, Vol. 14 No. 4 2001: 531–551.